Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 </html>

-ZenRows successfully bypassed the anti-bot and scraped the required data.
-Now, let's see the other JavaScript web scraping libraries.
+Now, let's see the other JavaScript web scraping tools.

 2. Axios and Cheerio